the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 * Read more about [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML).
 * Change the `<title>` tag's content and see it reflected in the browser.
-* Use the `for` attribute on the `<label>` tag and a matching `id` attribute for the `<input>` tag for each pair of label/input elements.
+* Use the `for` attribute on the `<label>` tag and a matching `id` attribute for the `<input>` tag with the same value for each pair of label/input elements.
 Afterward, by clicking ob a label element the input element will be focused.
 When using `id` attributes (or other attributes like `class`), always use kebab-case as best practice naming convention.
 * Use the `<img>` tag with a `src` attribute to display an image in the browser.
 * Question: What's the difference between HTML tag and HTML element?
   * Answer: While a HTML tag refers to the opening and closing entity (e.g. `<h1>` and `</h1>`) in angle brackets, a HTML element encompasses the opening tag, the closing tag, and the content in between (e.g. `<h1>Hello JavaScript</h1>`).